wecoin/wecoin/README.md

 Modifications to the RPC API
 + verifymessage <wecoinaddress> <publickey> <signature> <message>

-Forked from Bitcoin reference wallet 0.8.5 and Blakecoin
+Forked from Bitcoin reference wallet 0.8.5 and Blakecoin and Maxcoin

 License
 ------